 Pre-eclampsia is a pregnancy complication which usually begins after 20 weeks of pregnancy.
-It is characterized by high blood pressure and mioght cause damage to another organs, most common the kidneys amd the liver.
+The exact causes of preeclampsia have not yet been adequately explained.
+It is suspected that a problem during the development of the placenta causes the blood vessels to constrict and cause high blood pressure.
+This might cause damage to another organs, most common the kidneys amd the liver.
 Pre-eclampsia also affects women whose blood pressure had been normal.

 The first signs of pre-eclampsia are high blood pressure, fluid retention (oedema) whith sudden swelling of the feet, ankles, face and hands.and protein in the urine (proteinuria).

 If pre-eclampsia is not treated, it can lead to serious complications and in one to 2 in every 100 cases it can even be life threatening.
 Pre-eclamsia causes growth problems in the unborn baby.
 This is caused by poor blood supply through the placenta to the baby.

 If you notice any symptoms of pre-eclampsia, immediately seek medical advice.
 The earlier pre-eclampsia is diagnosed and monitored on a regular basis, the better is the outlook for mother and unborn baby.